Corgieater/merelyasite/README.md

 + Recording user login statement with JWT
 + Using BeautifulSoup4 to scrape movies info
 + Set crontab to scheduling scraping and writing to database events
-+ Using Selenium imitating user clicking when scraping
++ Using Selenium imitating user typing and clicking when scraping
 + Using Nginx as reverse proxy